Sharing the passion for preserving the history of early American motorcycle racing

 Inspired to become a racer at just three years of age after meeting three-times NHRA World Champion drag racer Shirley Muldowney, Brittney has racked up an extensive racing career since starting out in ATV racing at just 11, competing in drag racing at 14 and moving into motorcycle racing at 23.
 Career victories include three AMA-sanctioned Class A wins at the Sturgis Half Mile, winning the Class A race at the Black Hills Half Mile and becoming the very first champion of the inaugural Sons of Speed event during the 2017 Daytona Bike Week.

-Born and raised South Dakota, Brittney says she had a deep appreciation for Indian Motorcycle early in life because of the local Sturgis Motorcycle Races and Rally, founded back in 1938 by local Indian Motorcycle dealer, J.C.
+Born and raised in South Dakota, Brittney says she had a deep appreciation for Indian Motorcycle early in life because of the local Sturgis Motorcycle Races and Rally, founded back in 1938 by local Indian Motorcycle dealer, J.C.
 “Pappy” Hoel.

 “That’s where I first learned about their extensive racing past and, to me, Indian Motorcycle symbolises the history of motorcycling racing in my state.
 The Indian Motorcycle brand represents a golden era of the American Industrial Revolution, a means to travel anywhere, anytime and to go faster than the man next to you at any given moment.”